badparking/badparking-ios/README.md

 > CocoaPods 1.1.0+ is required.

-To install project dependensies run the following command:
+To install project dependencies run the following command:

 ```bash
 $ pod install